kamoshi/discord-user-graph/README.md

 - matplotlib
 - networkx

 ## How to use
 ### Downloading data:
-1. Fill in channel_ids and your bot auth token.
+1. Fill in channel_ids and your bot auth token in downloader.py
 2. Run downloader.py
 3. Wait for completion
 4. The script should output file result.json on completion